Overview of H-1B International Travel Requirements

 Reciprocity rules determine how much time is granted on the visa.
 For most applicants the visa will have the same validity period as their H-1B status as indicated on form I-797.
 Remember that a visa is needed for entry into the U.S., not to stay in the U.S. Therefore if the visa expires while you are in the United States, you do not need to have it re-issued.

-Consular officers may still require in-person interviews on a case-by-case basis or because of local conditions.
-Please check embassy and consulate websites for more detailed information about visa application requirements and procedures, and to learn more about the embassy’s operating status and services.
+Consular officers can require an in-person interview for any reason.
+Applicants should check embassy and consulate websites for more detailed information about visa application requirements and procedures, and to learn more about the embassy or consulate’s operating status and services: Interview Waiver Update

 Automatic Visa Revalidation